pluto-lang/pluto/examples/quickstart-python/README.md

 ## 0 Prerequisites

-If you haven't set up your Pluto development environment yet, please refer to steps 0 and 1 in the [Quick Start](../../docs/documentation/getting-started.en.md) guide for configuration.
-Alternatively, you can try out Pluto's [online sandbox or container](../../docs/documentation/getting-started.en.md#alternative-usage-methods).
+If you haven't set up your Pluto development environment yet, please refer to the local development in the [Quick Start](../../docs/documentation/getting-started.en.mdx) guide for configuration.
+Alternatively, you can try out Pluto's [online sandbox or container](../../docs/documentation/getting-started.en.mdx).

 ## 1 Writing Code